SG-Lagrangian submanifolds and their parametrization: Submanifolds associated with -classical phase functions

 Furthermore,

 Computing $\alpha^e=x\cdot d\xi$ on such a vector, we see that

 Since $\varphi^e$ is $1$-homogeneous in the first set of variables, by Euler's theorem for homogeneous functions this equals to

-This proves the assertion. \end{proof} We note an additional property that these kind of submanifolds, arising from $\SG$-classical phase functions, have.
-It can be viewed as a ``conormality in the corner''-condition. \begin{lem} The pairing $\langle x,\xi\rangle$ vanishes on $\Lambda^{\psi e}$. \end{lem} \begin{proof} On $\Lambda^{\psi e}$ we have, by Euler's theorem for homogeneous functions applied twice,
+This proves the assertion. \end{proof} Lastly, we observe that some additional properties that these kind of submanifolds, arising from $\SG$-classical phase functions, have, which limit their behaviour at infinity. \begin{lem} Let $\varphi\in\SGcl^{1,1}(\RRd\times\RRs)$ be a non-degenerate classical $\SG$-phase function.
+Then \begin{enumerate} \item The pairing $\langle x,\xi\rangle$ vanishes on $\Lambda^{\psi e}$. \item $\Lambda^e_\varphi$ does not intersect $(\RRdz)\times\{0\}$. \end{enumerate} \end{lem} \begin{proof} On $\Lambda^{\psi e}$ we have, by Euler's theorem for homogeneous functions applied twice,